jonbstrong/blog/_posts/2015-04-14-beyond-wordpress.markdown

 header-img: "img/home-bg.jpg"
 ---

-I've tried out a whole bunch of blogging platforms - Wordpress, Medium, Tumblr, Ghost and now Jekyll.
+Well I've tried out a whole bunch of blogging platforms - Wordpress, Medium, Tumblr, Ghost and now Jekyll.
 They all have their own quirks and each one is more suited to different intents & audiences.
 Here's a quick rundown with the pros and cons I've found for each.
 I've split this post into Two types of blogging platforms - those that are self hosted, where you own all of the rights to your content, and externally hosted platforms where you don't.

 #Self hosted platforms
 <div align="center">